 - unlimited text messaging with your counselor

-- one live weekly video session with your counselor
+- one live weekly video or phone call session with your counselor

 BetterHelp financial aid